 The accounting for business combinations, divestitures, and related topics such as impairments and segment reporting continues to pose many challenges and remains on the SEC's radar screen.

-By March, the FASB plans to issue a final standard that would result in significant changes to the treatment of discontinued operations.
+The FASB is close to issuing a final standard that would result in significant changes to the treatment of discontinued operations.
 The new threshold for reporting discontinued operations would be “a component or group of components that has been disposed of or is classified as held for sale, together as a group in a single transaction,” and “represents a strategic shift that has (or will have) a major effect on an entity’s financial results.”
 The board indicated that a strategic shift includes the disposal of a separate major line of business or major geographical area of operations.
 This is expected to reduce the number of disposals that will qualify as discontinued operations compared to today’s guidance.

 Discontinued operations would no longer be precluded when there is significant continuing involvement or the operations and cash flows are not eliminated after a disposal.
 Several new disclosures would be required, including pre-tax earnings for individually material components that do not meet the definition of a discontinued operation.
-In January, the FASB decided to allow entities an option to disclose either (1) total operating and total investing cash flows of discontinued operations or (2) depreciation and amortization expense, capital expenditures, and significant non-cash items.
 The guidance would be applied prospectively to new disposals and new classifications as held for sale in annual periods beginning on or after December 15, 2014, with early adoption permitted.
+We expect the FASB to issue its final standard by mid-April which would allow calendar year-end companies to apply the proposed guidance to first quarter transactions if they elect early adoption.
 Refer to PwC’s In brief 2013-46 for details.

 Among the continuing areas of challenge for preparers and users is the application of guidance for: